Internal Service Agent

 - Select Save.

-- Reboot the Virtual Appliance for the change to take effect.
+- Restart the Virtual Appliance for the change to take effect.

 3. Verify the Service is Running